Search for

 11 December 1994 - Philippine Air Lines Flight 434

 PAL434 was a multi-stage flight that first left Manila, Philippines, for Cebu aboard a Boeing 747.
-During the flight, a Middle Eastern passenger disappeared into the lavatory where he assembled the components of a small bomb.
+After takeoff, a Middle Eastern passenger disappeared into the lavatory where he assembled the components of a small bomb.
 The device was placed in the life vest under his seat 26K before the man disembarked the aircraft.
 The second leg of the flight departed for Narita, Japan, carrying 293 people (273 passengers, 20 crew) and a Japanese businessman named Haruki Ikegami occupied seat 26K.
-The device detonated four hours later, killing Ikegami and nearly tearing him in two while injuring ten others.
+The device detonated four hours after it was planted, killing Ikegami and injuring ten others.
 The blast blew a hole through the floor to the cargo compartment below and also severed cables to the plane's control surfaces.
 Though steering was crippled, the pilots made an emergency landing in Okinawa and no further lives were lost.
+Had the bomb been placed two rows further back over the center fuel tank or turned to the side so its blast wave struck the fuselage walls, the aircraft most likely would not have survived.

 9 July 1997 - TAM Flight 283